Jerald/yolol-is-cylons/information/yolol-doc.md

 ### goto
 - `goto x` the script will continue at line `x`
-- `x` can be a constant or a expression, the content of `x` will be adjusted to fit the restrains
+- `x` can be a constant or a expression, the content of `x` will be adjusted to fit the restrains [Source](markdown-sources/yolol_goto_source.png) unconfirmed
 ```
 goto 1/2 // evaluates to goto 1
 goto 21 // evaluates to goto 20
+goto 1+:externalData // would work too
 ```
 - if the goto is located in a line with multiple statements, everything after the goto statement will be skipped in case of the execution of the goto